ngokevin/up-there-webvr/README.md

 If you're using an Oculus or Vive, get a copy of Firefox Nightly or Chromium that has WebVR enabled and visit [the website](http://uptherevr.com/).
 Limited controller support currently but many possibilities in the future.

 ## Development

+This is a side project for me, so I have made it public and open source under the [MIT License](https://en.wikipedia.org/wiki/MIT_License).
+There's a lot I wish it did that it doesn't do yet.
+I'll create tickets for new features I would like to implement, and if you'd like to help please get in touch in the comments on an feature you find interesting and I'll try to help you get started.

 ### Installation